witted-research/openzen/README.md

 1. Install MSVC build tools, or the Visual Studio IDE (requires C++17 support)
 2. Install CMake, or a GUI (e.g. Visual Studio) that incorporates CMake
-3. Clone the external repositories: `git submodule update --init`
+3. Clone the OpenZen repository: `git clone --recurse-submodules https://bitbucket.org/lpresearch/openzen.git`

 Now you can open and compile OpenZen with Visual Studio.
 When starting Visual Studio, use the top menu and do File -> Open -> Folder... and select the OpenZen directory.